FillahAlamsyah/Manim-MathAnimation/README.md

 # Manim
-This is a repository for my exercise make animation with Manim libarary developed by 3Blue1Brown.
+This is a repository for my exercise make animation with Manim (python library) developed by 3Blue1Brown.

+Manim Official Website
 https://www.manim.community/